CWTSLeiden/cwts_covid/README.md

 #### An explanation on tables and identifiers

 * The `pub` table contains publications from all data sources.
 If you would like to work with publications coming exclusively from one data source, join it with the `datasource` table via the `pub_datasource` table.
-* The primary keys of all tables (`pub_id`, `covid19_mtadata_id`, `who_metadata_id`, `dimensions_metadata_id`, `datasource_id`) are not stable and are only internally consistent: if you create different versions of the database, they will likely differ.
+* The primary keys of all tables (`pub_id`, `covid19_mtadata_id`, `dimensions_metadata_id`, `datasource_id`) are not stable and are only internally consistent: if you create different versions of the database, they will likely differ.
 * In order to work with Dimensions and Altmetrics data, *publication identifiers* should be used.
-Please give preference to DOIs, then to PMIDs, then to PMCIDs, then arXiv IDs.
+Please give preference to DOIs, then to PMIDs, then to PMCIDs, then arXiv IDs, then to Dimension IDs.
-* We removed publications which had no known identifier among these four options.
+* We removed publications which had no known identifier among these five options.
 Most of these, at the moment, only have Semantic Scholar IDs.
 We might integrate those in a future update.
 * The `metadata` tables contain fields which are specific to a datasource, and we considered potentially useful.
 They are only available for publications coming from that datasource.

 ### Query Dimensions and Altmetrics